Abortion

 The Roe v Wade decision was one of the most politically important decisions of the twentieth century.
 It came at a time when the issue of women’s rights was gaining importance and support in the USA.
 It took on political significance because the issue aligned along party lines as the ‘pro-choice’ lobby (those who supported the decision) became closely associated with the Democratic Party, while the ‘pro-life’ lobby (those who opposed the decision) became closely associated with the Republicans.

 In 1973, when the Court issued its landmark Roe v.
 Wade opinion, the vote was 7-to-2, with five Republican-appointed justices in the majority.
 But since then, the court's composition has moved inexorably to the ideological right, with the court's three newest justices appointed by President Trump.
-At the same time, however, public opinion polls have showed large majorities supporting abortion rights in most cases.
+At the same time, however, public opinion polls have shown large majorities supporting abortion rights in most cases.
 Those approval ratings have remained remarkably stable over the years.
 On the Supreme Court, however, the centrist conservatives are gone, replaced by justices more passionately opposed to the notion of a constitutional right to abortion.
-So the question now is: How fast and how far does the court want to move.
+So the question now is: How fast and far does the court want to move?

 Food and Drug Administration v.
 American College of Obstetricians and Gynecologists, et al. January 2021

-The US supreme court reinstated a requirement that women visit a hospital or clinic to obtain a drug used for medication-induced abortions, lifting an order by a lower court allowing the drug to be posted or delivered during the coronavirus pandemic.
+The US Supreme Court reinstated a requirement that women visit a hospital or clinic to obtain a drug used for medication-induced abortions, lifting an order by a lower court allowing the drug to be posted or delivered during the coronavirus pandemic.

 SB8, the Texas abortion ban deputizes private citizens to sue anyone who assists in an abortion after six weeks’ gestation.
 In a ruling in December 2021, the court held that a lawsuit by Texas abortion providers could go forward – but only on narrow grounds.
-That ruling is scheduled to come down in late May 2022 or early June.
-When it does, a slim majority of states are expected to ban abortion, either immediately or very soon thereafter.

 June 2022-The supreme court ruled there is no constitutional right to abortion in the United States, upending the landmark Roe v Wade case from nearly 50 years ago in a rare reversal of long-settled law that will fracture reproductive rights in America.
 Joe Biden called the ruling a “tragic error” and the Republicans celebrating it “wrong, extreme and out of touch”.